rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ## Orthodox Exegesis

-How was *Apokalypsis 20:1-10* understood by early Christians and throughout church history?

 Despite the prevalence of millennialism today, historically these views were infrequent and were universally condemned.
-In many cases supposed chiliastic views from church fathers were reactions to gnosticism and not arguments in favor of a millennial kingdom prior to the final judgment.
+In many cases supposed chiliastic views from church fathers were in fact reactions to gnosticism and not arguments in favor of a millennial kingdom prior to the final judgment.
+The case of Irenaeus is illustrative here,

-???+ question "Premillennialism of Irenaeus?"
+???+ example "Premillennialism of Irenaeus?"
     Irenaeus is often accused (or credited) with Chiliasm but there's no known writings where he affirms any such view.
-Instead we find arguments in favor of bodily resurrections and a worldly heaven against the anti-materialism of the gnostics.
+Instead we find he wrote arguments in favor of bodily resurrections and descriptions of a worldly heaven.
-    Irenaeus promoted a pharisaic "bodily incarnation" view and described the heavenly world in terms of matter and not pure spirit.
+    Irenaeus promoted the pharisaic "bodily incarnation" view and described the heavenly world in terms of both matter and spirit.
+These were arguments against the anti-materialism of the gnostics (who denied bodily resurrections any material reality to heaven).

-    Assuming this is a defense of Chiliasm is to blatantly misread what Irenaeus actually wrote.
+    Assuming Irenaeus gave a defense of Chiliasm is to blatantly misread what he actually wrote, or to conflate amillennialism with gnosticism, which is too absurd to comment on.

+If not chiliastic, how was *Apokalypsis 20:1-10* understood by early Christians and throughout church history?

-Let us first understand the *Old Testament* view, the ground from which the prophecy of Apokalypsis/Revelation emerges.
+It was understood exegetically through  the *Old Testament* prophecies, the ground from which Apokalypsis/Revelation emerges.
 Prior to the coming of Christ, man was in exile, in a fallen depraved state with no dominion or power over creation.
-Man was instead subordinate to the powers and principalities governing the world, which was "that old serpent".
+Man was instead subordinate to the powers and principalities governing the world, which points all the way back to "that old serpent".